 “My first time was supposed to be different.
 It wasn’t supposed to happen in darkness, dirt, and violence.
 It wasn’t supposed to be a two-man job.” ― Khristina Chess, quote from The Cutting Edge of Friendship

-On the night of the fireworks, something terrible happened to Sadie—something she can’t even put into words.
+From the very first page, it’s clear that although Sadie and Elana have always shared everything, now they’re keeping secrets that could destroy them.
+On the night of the fireworks, something terrible happened to Sadie—something she can’t even name.
 Instead, she turns to cutting, the only way she knows to cope.

-Elana has secrets too.
+But Elana has secrets too.
 She’s been texting Hunter, making plans to meet in secret, and never questioning why he insists on hiding their relationship.

 As their lives spiral deeper into danger, Sadie must find the strength to fight back—not just for herself, but for Elana—before a predator can strike again.